 Faith-Based and Volunteer Networks

 Outside Project R.E.L.I.E.F., several Florida organizations offer free or low-cost respite via volunteer networks.
-The Respite for All Foundation operates ministry sites in several FL counties.
-Some Alzheimer's Association local chapters host respite-care mornings.
-Several Florida Catholic dioceses, Jewish Federations, and Muslim community organizations operate informal caregiver-respite programs.
-These are not centrally cataloged.
-The best access path is the local AAA's resource specialist or the Alzheimer's Association 24/7 helpline at 1-800-272-3900.
+The Respite for All Foundation operates ministry sites in several Florida counties, and some Alzheimer's Association local chapters host respite-care mornings.
+These programs are not centrally cataloged; the best access path is the local AAA's resource specialist or the Alzheimer's Association 24/7 helpline at 1-800-272-3900.

 The Stacking Rules: How to Layer Without Double-Billing

-Anti-duplication clauses are uniformly enforced across NFCSP, ADI, GUIDE, SMMC LTC, VA, Medicare hospice, and Lifespan Respite.
-A single hour or day of respite can only be paid by ONE funding source.
+Anti-duplication clauses are uniformly enforced across NFCSP, ADI, GUIDE, SMMC LTC, VA, and Medicare hospice: a single hour or day of respite can be paid by only one funding source.

 What Works

-• NFCSP III-E for in-home respite Monday-Wednesday + ADI for adult day Thursday-Friday + Medicare hospice IRC for an inpatient respite week once per benefit period (distinct hours, distinct days, no overlap)
+• NFCSP in-home respite on some weekdays, plus ADI adult day on others, plus a Medicare hospice inpatient respite week once per benefit period (distinct hours, distinct days, no overlap)

 • PCAFC stipend (paid to the caregiver) plus VA dedicated respite (paid to the provider), different payee roles, no double-counting

-• SMMC LTC personal care during weekday hours plus NFCSP III-E voucher for weekend respite (different services, different days)
+• SMMC LTC personal care during weekday hours plus an NFCSP voucher for weekend respite (different services, different days)

 What Does NOT Work